 OFSTED Inspection 27th & 28th February 2019

-The school was inspected by OFSTED last academic year.
+The Dawnay school was inspected by OFSTED in 2019.
 A copy of their published report is attached to this page.
 For your quick reference, we have summarised some key findings detailed in the report.
 Overall, whilst we know there is work to be done, we are pleased the OFSTED report recognises that we are on the right track improving our school to ensure better outcomes for our pupils.

 The Dawnay’s overall effectiveness was judged as "Requires Improvement", because the inspectors identified pupil outcomes, consistency of teaching and the consistency of the quality of leadership require improvement.
 We are pleased to be rated as "Good" in two areas; Personal Development, Pupil Behaviour and Welfare and Early years provision.

 The OFSTED Inspectors identified strengths that included judging Early Years Provision and Personal Development, Behaviour and Welfare as "Good".

 - The report identifies that our school is a safe place for our children.
 We were pleased that our safeguarding procedures and practice have been recognised as robust.
 Our pupils also said that they felt safe and well cared for.

 - The Inspectors commented that pupils' behaviour is good, they have excellent manners, and they are welcoming and proud to be part of The Dawnay.